JoshWeiner/DeltaPriorityBoarding/README.md

 ## removeMin() v2
 Similar to peekMin(), this method has a time complexity of O(n) because it traverses through all the elements in the queue to find and return the minimum value and uses the built-in ArrayList method to remove that element.
 This is consistent with the API. <br>
 The average runtime of this is O(n), with a worst case of O(n).

+#heap todo
+- Create a constructor so that we have a heap to begin with.
+- Make sure we have a toString in order to verify our heap works
+- implement isEmpty()
+- implement add method
+- implement minChildpos
+- implement removeMin()